gauss5930/KoRAE/README.md

 |KoRAE-original-3ep|48.16|44.37|56.97|<U>43.27</U>|**41.75**|54.43|
 |KoRAE-DPO|**48.71**|**46.5**|**57.54**|**42.87**|<U>41.28</U>|55.37|

-Through the analysis of performance table, we were able to confirm the following:
+Through the analysis of the performance table, we were able to confirm the following:

 1. The model finetuned with filtered KoRAE dataset showed improved performance as it finetuned from more epochs.
-However, the model finetuned with original KoRAE dataset showed the opposite trend.
+However, the model finetuned with the original KoRAE dataset showed the opposite trend.
 2. The model showed better overall and average performance through DPO than without.
-3. The model finetuned with more epochs showed that filtering high-quality data has a positive effect on the performance of model.
+3. The model finetuned with more epochs showed that filtering high-quality data has a positive effect on the performance of the model.

 ## Discussion

-We were able to know and find out some interesting things that could help the research of Korean LLM through KoRAE project.
+We were able to learn and find out some interesting things that could help the research of Korean LLM through the KoRAE project.
 In general, the Korean open-source model uploaded to the [Open Ko-LLM Leaderboard](https://huggingface.co/spaces/upstage/open-ko-llm-leaderboard) mainly uses the `beomi/llama-2-koen-13b` model uploaded by [@beomi](https://huggingface.co/beomi).
-This model trained on the Korean + English Mix dataset using the llama 2 model architecture and is widely used as an open-source LLM.
-However, due to the lack of Korean data, training could only be done from tokens of only about 60B.
+This model is trained on the Korean + English Mix dataset using the llama 2 model architecture and is widely used as an open-source LLM.
+However, due to the lack of Korean data, training could only be done from tokens of about 60B.
 We were able to see how this affects the model's performance through the KoRAE project.

 The finetuning from a larger amount of data showed better performance than from high-quality data when finetuning from a small number of epochs.
 However, the finetuning on high-quality data improves performance compared to original data as shown in the AlpaGasus experiment results when finetuning from a large number of epochs.